cecilegltslmcs/conso_prod_energy/README.md

     - Performance Issue of the dashboard when the DB contains too much data

 - v2: **In development**
-    - Modification of the dashboard in order to obtain  better performance whatever the amount of data
+    - ~~Modification of the dashboard in order to obtain  better performance whatever the amount of data~~
+    - ~~Addition of data processing with Apache Spark~~
-    - Addition of replicatSet in MongoDB
+    - Addition of replicatSet in MongoDB (in progress).

 ## Credits